Hayleypp/Hayleypp.github.io/_posts/2019-02-27-Confusion Matrix.md

-## Confusion Matrix

 ### Today I Learn 04

-The visualisation of the performance of a classfier
+The visualisation of the performance of a classifier

 ```python